hacksu/flask-recipe/readme.md

 * Open up `db.py`
 * Add the first line of our method: `def to_dictionary(self):`
 * The `self` will be a reference to the class
-* After that add an ident and return
+* After that add an indent and return

         return {
             "name": self.name,